Vai al contenuto principale

 • Roberto Cavoretto

-kernel-based approximation methods, numerical algorithms with applications to AI and ML
+kernel-based approximation methods, numerical optimization, and machine learning algorithms

 • Alan Cigoli